Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Challenges and Opportunities

-\paragraph{Poor Generalization} The generalization capability of LLMs is often limited by their reliance on available data, leading to two primary challenges.
+\paragraph{Poor generalization} The generalization capability of LLMs is often limited by their reliance on available data, leading to two primary challenges.
 Specifically, the effectiveness of advanced test generation methods relies heavily on high-quality seed data, such as using historically bug-triggering tests as few-shot examples~\cite{zhong2024advancing} or leveraging existing developer tests for domain adaptation~\cite{shin2024domain}.
-This dependency creates a cold-start problem for new projects or projects with a limited testing culture, as the model has no project-specific patterns to learn from.
+This dependency creates a cold-start problem for new projects or projects with a limited testing culture.
 Moreover, LLMs struggle to generalize to codebases or domains that are underrepresented in their training data.
 For example, a study found that a model performed better on the Facebook codebase than on Instagram, likely because the former had ten times more training examples available~\cite{alshahwan2024automated}.
-Similarly, models pre-trained on general-purpose GitHub repositories may fail to generate effective tests for specialized domains, such as High-Performance Computing~\cite{karanjai2024harnessing} or complex C++ projects~\cite{bhargava2024cpp}, unless specialized fine-tuning is applied.
+Similarly, models pre-trained on general-purpose GitHub repositories may fail to generate effective tests for specialized domains unless specialized fine-tuning is applied.